teddyjfpender/storing-and-requesting-objects/Wallet-zkApp-Interaction-Storing-and-Requesting-Objects.md

     - **User Consent for Object Access**: Before a zkApp can access any object, explicit user approval is mandatory.
     - **User Consent for Storing Objects**: Just as access is restricted, storage of any objects by the wallet requires the user's green light.
 It ensures that users are aware of what's being stored in their wallets, enhancing transparency.
+    - **User Consent for Attestation**: Explicit user approval is mandatory before the wallet can attest to any statement.

 #### Primary Functionalities:
 The proposed API should empower a Mina wallet to:
 - **Receive Objects**: Accept and store objects, whether they're verifiable credentials, proofs, or any other data.
 - **Request Objects**: Initiate requests to retrieve stored objects, facilitating interactions like transaction validations or data computations.
+- **Request Attestation**: Initiate requests to receive an attestation proof of a claim.

 ### Scenario: A Wallet Receiving Objects to Store
 #### `mina_storeObjects`